zaimoni/RSRevived/PreRelease/readme_revived.txt

 REVIVED 0.10.0 CHANGES
 ------------------
+* Cf. main manual's commands section for how self-orders work.
 * Friends are now enemy detectors.
 ** Handwavium: you're reading off where they want to shoot or melee, from their body language.
 You must be able to see them; detection isn't enough.
 ** Provisional implementation: zombies get the zombie detector icon; everyone else gets the blackops icon.